 The tendency of study participation per se to affect outcome is described by the term Hawthorne effect.
-This process defines the first step for internal quality assurance.
-However, whenever an attempt is made to describe the effects of quality assurance in more detail specific mathematical tools are required, including a database system that allows the calculation of clinical profiles, problem profiles, time-related variance of variables, univariate analysis and multivariate analysis statistics, calculation of scores and application of the hazard function.
+Whenever an attempt is made to describe the effects of quality assurance in more detail specific mathematical tools are required, including a database system that allows the calculation of clinical profiles, problem profiles, time-related variance of variables, univariate analysis and multivariate analysis statistics, calculation of scores and application of the hazard function.

 The Hawthorne effect in the measurement of adolescent smoking

 M Murray, AV Swan, S Kiryluk and GC Clarke - Division of Community Medicine, St Thomas's Hospital Medical School, London.

 Journal of Epidemiology and Community Health, Vol 42, 304-306

 It is possible that the process of repeatedly measuring the smoking behavior of adolescents may very well affect that behaviour.
 This paper reports a test for the extent of such a "Hawthorne" effect in a longitudinal research of smoking by English adolescents.
 The self-reported smoking behaviour of 15-16 year olds who attended schools which had participated in the study for five years was compared with that of 15-16 year olds who attended other schools.
 The prevalence of smoking was lower in those schools which had been surveyed for five years.
 A number of possible explanations for this finding are discussed.
 It is concluded that such a Hawthorne effect is unlikely to bias analyses relying on comparisons within the data set.

 Prospective Research in Health Service Settings: Health Psychology, Science and the Hawthorne Effect